6 - 8 September 2019

 Delicious, freshly prepared, organic and vegetarian food from Rocket Catering

-Café with homemade cakes and snacks, plus licensed bar with beverages from local and small producers
+Café with homemade cakes and snacks, plus a licensed bar

 Gates open at 2pm on Friday 6 September.
 Activities begin at 4pm.